paradox1390/Frontend-CRM/README.md

 # A parody of CRM

 A parody of CRM with a few features implemented.
-A confirmation code with a password is sent to the console
+A confirmation code with a password is sent to the email

 [Demo](https://react-project-alpha-seven.vercel.app/)